-If you are looking to do some hiking in Dallas, then you are in the right place!
-There are loads of hiking trails in and near Dallas just waiting to be explored.
+If you want to hike in Dallas, you are in the right place!
+There are loads of hiking trails in and near Dallas that are just waiting to be explored.

-We have lived in the Dallas-Fort Worth metroplex our entire lives, and love escaping the hustle and bustle of the city by hitting the Dallas hiking trails.
+We have lived in the Dallas-Fort Worth metroplex our entire lives and love escaping the city’s hustle and bustle by hiking the Dallas hiking trails.

-Hiking near Dallas offers you the opportunity to enjoy some time in nature and maybe catch a glimpse at some local wildlife!
-Not only that, but hiking in Dallas provides the opportunity to meet some fun, like minded people.
+Hiking near Dallas offers the opportunity to enjoy some time in nature and maybe catch a glimpse at some local wildlife!
+Not only that, but hiking in Dallas provides the opportunity to meet some fun, like-minded people.

-For this list, we have curated all of the information you need to make the best decision for your hiking adventure.
+We have curated this list with all of the information you need to make the best decision for your hiking adventure.

-We have included trails suitable for all ability levels and have provided you with tips in order to have the best experience possible.
+We have included trails suitable for all ability levels and have provided you with tips to ensure the best experience possible.
 These tips include trail location, trail length, difficulty level, and must-see scenery.

-We have included state parks near Dallas as well as a local nature preserve or two.
+We have included state parks near Dallas and a local nature preserve.

 Of course, if you are looking for more adventures in the Lone Star State, you can also explore the best waterfalls in Texas or the awesome weekend getaways from Dallas.